croedel/MTECmqtt/README.md

   '11016': {'name': 'P_AC', 'value': 0.79, 'unit': 'kW'},
 }
 ```

-### Commandline tool
-The command-line tool `mtec_tool.py` offers functionality to export the data in various combinations and formats.
-It also shows how to use the API, if you e.g. want to integrate it into your own project.

-### MQTT server
-The MQTT server `mtec_modbus_mqtt.py` enables to export data to a MQTT broker.
-This can be useful, if you want to use the data e.g. as source for an EMS or home automation tool.
-Many of them enable to read data from MQTT, therefore this might be a good option for an easy integration.

-More details can be found below.

 ## Setup & configuration
 As prerequisites, you need to have installed: